 While rare, tamoxifen can lead to radiation recall.
 It may present as a skin reaction that looks like a sunburn (redness, swelling, soreness, peeling skin) in areas where radiation was previously given.
 Notify your oncology care team if you notice this side effect.
 Treatment can include topical steroid ointments and a delay in your next chemotherapy dose.

 Patients with cancer that has spread to the bone may experience pain or discomfort at the tumor site after starting this medication, but this should decrease over time and should be managed with pain medication.

 - Muscle and joint aches: Acetaminophen may help with these side effects.
 Talk to your care provider if they become bothersome.

-- Weight gain: can occur and can be managed with dietary modifications and exercise.
+- Weight gain: Weight gain can occur and can be managed with dietary modifications and exercise.

-- Mood changes or depression: Please talk to your healthcare provider if you feel that you experience depressed mood, loss of interest in activities or changes in sleep and eating habits.
+- Mood changes or depression: Please talk to your healthcare provider if you feel that you experience depressed moods, loss of interest in activities, or changes in sleep and eating habits.

 Sexual & Reproductive Concerns

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-Effective birth control is necessary during treatment and for at least 9 months for females and 6 months for males after treatment.
-Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
+Effective non-hormonal birth control (such as condoms) is necessary during treatment and for at least 2 months after treatment, even if your menstrual cycle stops or you believe you are not producing sperm.
 You should not breastfeed while receiving this medication.